Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 - **networks**
 `networks` contains the chains on which you will deploy omniverse tokens

-- rpc: `http` end point of a node connected to the network
+- rpc(only for deployment): `http` end point of a node connected to the network
-- ws: `websocket` end point of a node connected to the network
+- ws(only for deployment): `websocket` end point of a node connected to the network
 - chainType: What kind of chain you will deploy omniverse token on, currently you can choose: EVM, INK, SUBSTRATE
-- omniverseChainId: The omniverse chain id is set for all public chains, namely each chain will have a unique omniverse chain id.
+- omniverseChainId(only for deployment): The omniverse chain id is set for all public chains, namely each chain will have a unique omniverse chain id.
 Currently, you can set any id the this field, just keep it unique in the configuration.
 - coolingDown: Cooling down time, the interval between two omniverse transactions, just let what it is if you use local nodes.
-- chainId: The field is the EVM chain id, so it is only used when the chain type is `EVM`.
+- chainId(only for deployment): The field is the EVM chain id, so it is only used when the chain type is `EVM`.
-- chainName: The chain name you assign to the chain.
+- chainName(only for deployment): The chain name you assign to the chain.

+- **accounts**

+- It is optional
+- If it is absent, 10 built-in test accounts will be used
+- If the field is set, such as `"accounts": "./config/.secret"`, it indicates secret keys are stored in `./config/.secret`.
+[This](https://github.com/Omniverse-Web3-Labs/omniverse-system-test/tree/milestone-2/config/.secret.template) is a template of the secret key file. **Make sure that there are enough tokens in these accounts before deploying contracts**.

 ### Launch more auto-synchronizers